Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Matrix derivations for Markovian tandem network

-where $\text{o}(t) \to 0$ is a function $h(t)$ s.t.\ $h(t)/t\to0$ as $t\to\infty$.
-The quantities of interest $\kappa_1$ and $\kappa_2$ follow immediately from differentiation of this expression and multiplication by the appropriate $\COST$ term.
-Based on this we can explicitly compute \eqref{eq:TandemOBJ} for our tandem network of loss systems.\vb
+Finally, the quantity of interest $\kappa_1$ follows immediately from differentiation of this expression and multiplication by the appropriate cost term $\COST_1$.
+Based on this we can explicitly compute \eqref{eq:TandemOBJ_1} for a tandem network of loss systems of the Model~I variant.